FarHard112/watermark_applier/README.md

 Contributions, issues, and feature requests are welcome.

 ### TODO:
 Creating web version of this application.
+(FLASK is more desireable)

 ## License